Henry Foley (historian): Biography

 He was born at Astley in Worcestershire, England on 9 August 1811.
 His father was the Protestant curate in charge at Astley.
 After his early education at home and at a private school at Woodchester, Henry was articled to a firm of solicitors in Worcester, and in the course of time practised as a solicitor, at first in partnership with another, then by himself.

-Under the influence of the Oxford Movement he was led to embrace the Catholic faith in 1846, and five years later, on the death of his wife Anne, daughter of John Vezard of Gloucestershire, he sought admission as a lay brother into the Society of Jesus.
+Under the influence of the Oxford Movement, he converted to Catholicism in 1846.
+Five years later, on the death of his wife Anne, daughter of John Vezard of Gloucestershire, he sought admission as a lay brother into the Society of Jesus.
 Urged to enter as a scholastic and to prepare for the priesthood, he said it was Our Lady's wish that he should be a lay brother.
 For thirty years he occupied the post of lay brother socius to the English provincial superior.

-During that time he produced his gigantic work, The Records of the English Province of the Society of Jesus (eight octavo volumes), a compilation of immense labour and original research and an invaluable store of historical detail put together with a persevering assiduity rarely found even in the most painstaking of historians.
-Brother Foley deserves to share with Father Henry More the title of historian of the Society.
-He also wrote Jesuits in Conflict, a work describing the sufferings of some of the English Jesuit confessors of the Faith.
+During that time he produced his immense and detailed compilation of historical details, The Records of the English Province of the Society of Jesus (eight octavo volumes).
+He also wrote Jesuits in Conflict, a work describing the sufferings of some of the English Jesuit Confessors of the Faith.

-As a religious, Brother Foley was a model of every virtue.
-His bodily austerities were remarkable, while his spirit of prayer led him at all free moments to the chapel.
+Foley's bodily austerities were remarkable, while his spirit of prayer led him at all free moments to the chapel.

 He died at Manresa House, Roehampton, on 19 November 1891.